radovans/exchange-rates/README.md

     open target/reports/pmd.html
     ```

+- Project contains devtools for hot reload
+    - Changes will be automatically reloaded after saving the file and `Ctrl + F9` or `Cmd + F9` in IntelliJ

 ## Postman collection

 - Postman collection is available in the `api-test` directory.
     - Import environment and collections into Postman.